Fatty Liver: Foods to Avoid or Stop Eating

 Why should you avoid fried foods with fatty liver?

-Because the oil used to fry the foods heavily increases the amount of fat – and especially the extremely harmful saturated fat – in your food.
+You should avoid eating fried foods if you have a fatty liver because the extra oil increases the amount of fat you’re consuming, especially the extremely harmful saturated fat.
 And what one thing you don’t need in excess right now?
 FAT, exactly!

 Basically, just add enough to give a bit of taste to the food you eat, but never have them soaked in oil or deep fried!
-You will lose some taste and the crunchiness, but you will win in the health department.
+You will lose some of the taste and crunchiness, but you will win in the health department.

 For example, use spraying oil and spray twice on your portion of vegetables if you really have to.

-Never add more than a teaspoon of oil when cooking (two portions, so a maximum of half a teaspoon per portion) and do try it without adding any extra oil: you’ll be surprised to see how many types of foods still taste almost the same if cooked without oil!
+Never add more than a teaspoon of oil when cooking (per two servings, so a maximum of half a teaspoon per serving) and do try it without adding any extra oil: you’ll be surprised to see how many types of foods still taste almost the same if cooked without oil!

 Tip 1: try roasting your vegetables or other foods in the oven instead of cooking them in a pan as they taste better when cooked without oil!